Menu Icon

 Procedural and other types of therapy

-Another option is a vacuum constrictive device, which brings blood supply into the penis and constricts the base of the penis with an elastic band to retain blood and allow for an erection.
+• Vacuum constrictive device: This device brings blood supply into the penis and constricts the base of the penis with an elastic band to retain blood and allow for an erection.
 While vacuum and constrictive devices do change how blood flows to the erection chambers of the penis and may create a temporary erection, the risk of blood vessel or nerve damage with improper use may exacerbate the problem over time.
-Therefore, men should seek medical advice, use caution, and invest in quality-made devices when using vacuum pumps or constricting bands to treat ED.
+Therefore, males should seek medical advice, use caution, and invest in quality-made devices when using vacuum pumps or constricting bands to treat ED.

-A penile prosthesis is regarded as a surgical treatment of last resort for ED.
-It involves a surgical procedure in which a penile prosthesis is inserted inside the penis.
+• Penile prosthesis: Regarded as a last resort for ED, it involves a surgical procedure in which a penile prosthesis is inserted inside the penis.
 The device can be inflatable, with a pump in the scrotum that is used to inflate the device with fluid to achieve an erection.
 There are also malleable devices, which are not inflatable and are always in a semi-rigid state.
-Patient satisfaction rates are over 90 percent for treating ED with an inflatable penile prosthesis.xxx Because penile prosthesis implantation requires surgery and involves the permanent insertion of an artificial device, there are potential risks.
-The most common risks include bleeding, infection of the device, migration of the device including erosion into the urethra or skin, device failure, and penile shortening or pain.
+Patient satisfaction rates are over 90 percent for treating ED with an inflatable penile prosthesis.xxx However, since penile prosthesis implantation requires surgery and involves the permanent insertion of an artificial device, there are potential risks.
+The most common risks include bleeding, infection, migration of the device including erosion into the urethra or skin, device failure, and penile shortening or pain.
 As the inflatable devices are mechanical, they can also fail with time and may need to be replaced.

-Finally, testosterone therapy or other hormonal therapies may be recommended if blood tests reveal low testosterone levels.
+• Hormone therapy: Testosterone therapy or other hormonal therapies may be recommended if blood tests reveal low testosterone levels.
 Often, if a patient has low testosterone as a cause for his ED, he will also have additional symptoms of low testosterone including low libido (desire for intercourse) and fatigue.
-Even though low testosterone can be linked to ED, low testosterone or other endocrine i system disorders are one of the rarer causes.xxxi It is important to note that treatment of low testosterone with testosterone therapy can cause male infertility.
-If a patient has low testosterone and wishes to preserve his fertility, alternate treatments with different hormonal medications (such as selective estrogen receptor modulators, gonadotropins or aromatase inhibitors) are typically prescribed.xxxii
+Even though low testosterone can be linked to ED, low testosterone or other endocrine system disorders are rarer causes.xxxi It is important to note that treatment of low testosterone with testosterone therapy can cause male infertility.
+If a patient has low testosterone and wishes to preserve his fertility, alternate treatments with different hormonal medications (such as selective estrogen receptor modulators, gonadotropins, or aromatase inhibitors) are typically prescribed.xxxii

-Psychogenic ED is best treated with psychological interventions.
+Psychogenic erectile dysfunction is best treated with psychological interventions.
 Patients meeting clinical criteria for anxiety or depression may benefit from pharmacotherapy with selective serotonin reuptake inhibitors (SSRIs).
-However, SSRIs are concurrently a risk factor for the development of ED.
+However, SSRIs are also a risk factor for the development of ED.
 A 2016 study suggests that adding an additional medication, bupropion, may improve sexual dysfunction associated with SSRIs.xxxiii

-Additionally, psychotherapy may improve ED., and there is clinical evidence to suggest that group psychotherapy can be helpful.xxxiv Men who have experienced past trauma, have been diagnosed with a mental health condition such as depression, or otherwise struggle with sexual arousal may benefit from seeking help from a mental health professional.
+Additionally, psychotherapy may improve erectile dysfunction, and there is clinical evidence to suggest that group psychotherapy can be helpful.xxxiv Males who have experienced past trauma, have been diagnosed with a mental health condition such as depression, or otherwise struggle with sexual arousal, may benefit from seeking help from a mental health professional.

 What other risks/complications are associated with erectile dysfunction?

-Men who deal with erectile failure due to ED can face further risks beyond just the physical side effects or problems with sperm delivery.
-Erectile dysfunction has a significant psychosocial impact on patients and has been shown to be seriously distressing to those who experience it.xxxv These impacts include lower self-esteem as well as a negative effect on the relationships of men with ED.
+Males who deal with erectile dysfunction can face further issues beyond just the physical side effects or problems with sperm delivery.
+Erectile dysfunction has a significant psychosocial impact on patients and has been shown to be seriously distressing to individuals who experience it.xxxv These impacts include lower self-esteem as well as negative effects on relationships.

 In addition, erectile dysfunction may be the first evident symptom of cardiovascular disease.
-Men with ED have a higher risk of cardiovascular events compared to men without ED.xxxvi A 2013 systematic review indicated that ED can be a predictor of heart disease, and the study authors proposed that ED and cardiovascular disease should be considered as two different manifestations of the same overall disorder.xxxvii
+Males with ED have a higher risk of cardiovascular events compared to males without ED.xxxvi A 2013 systematic review indicated that ED can be a predictor of heart disease, and the study authors proposed that ED and cardiovascular disease should be considered as two different manifestations of the same overall disorder.xxxvii

-Relatedly, a meta-analysis of 92 757 patients across 14 studies showed that patients with ED had a 62 percent increased risk of heart attacks (myocardial infarction), and 25 percent increased overall mortality compared to people who did not have ED.xxxviii Because of this, men with ED often require a cardiovascular work-up to rule out concurrent cardiovascular disease.xxxix
+Relatedly, a meta-analysis of 92,757 patients across 14 studies showed that patients with ED had a 62 percent increased risk of myocardial infarction (heart attack), and 25 percent increased overall mortality compared to people who did not have ED.xxxviii Because of this correlation, males with ED often require a cardiovascular work-up to rule out concurrent cardiovascular disease.xxxix

 Conclusion

-If a man suspects that he has ED, seeking medical advice is always recommended.
+Erectile dysfunction (ED) is a common sexual health problem for males; it is also highly treatable.
+If an individual suspects that he has ED, seeking medical advice is always recommended.
 ED can be an indication of other health problems, such as high blood pressure or another vascular disease, heart disease, or even prostate problems.
-Everything from prescription drugs to penile implants may be used to treat ED, and some medical and over-the-counter treatments are more effective than others.
+Everything from prescription drugs to penile implants may be used to treat ED; some over-the-counter drugs and medical treatments are more effective than others.

 i Burnett, A. L., et al. (2018).
 “Erectile dysfunction: AUA guideline.”
 J Urol 2018; 200: 633.
 10.1016/j.juro.2018.05.004